 If you have additional questions about sex therapy, sexuality counseling for individuals, sex counseling for couples, sexual dysfunction counseling, out of control sexual behavior, sexual intimacy issues or my practice located in New York, New York, I invite you to click to phone or call 1-917-238-0170, email email@example.com or schedule an appointment.
 You can also read and subscribe to my sex therapy blog.
 I offer in-office and remote online therapy options.
-My office is conveniently located, accessible from most subways (23 St. stop) PATH trains, Penn Station and Port Authority Bus Terminal.
+My office is conveniently located, accessible from most subways (23 and 28th St. stops) PATH trains, Penn Station and Port Authority Bus Terminal.

 My Clients say: